tpolecat/doobie-tsql/EXAMPLE.md

 res12: doobie.imports.ConnectionIO[Array[(String, CountryInfo)]] = Gosub()
 ```

-If we can map a row to a pair as above, we can accumulate directly to a `Map`.
+If we can map a row to a pair as above, we can accumulate directly to a `Map`, which can be useful.

 ```scala
 scala> q.as[Map[String, CountryInfo]]
 res13: doobie.imports.ConnectionIO[Map[String,CountryInfo]] = Gosub()
 ```

-We can also ask for a `.unique` (or `.option`) result as with the existing `sql` interpolator.
+We can also ask for a `.unique` or `.option` result as with the existing `sql` interpolator.

 ```scala
 scala> tsql"select name, population from city where id = 42".unique[(String, Int)]